Higher dimensional Jordan curves: Some remarks on the topological condition

-\end{definition} Note that a set satisfying Condition B is just a $d$-dimensional Semmes surface with $d=n-1$.
-G. David shows the following. \begin{lemma}[{\cite{david04}, Lemma 2.16}] A $d$-dimensional Semmes surface satisfies the topological condition \eqref{e:TC} with parameters depending on $c_1$. \end{lemma}
+\end{definition} In other words it is not possible to deform $E$ into the boundary of the ball $B(x_0,r)$ while at the same time keeping it away from the sphere $S$.
+Note that a set satisfying Condition B is just a $d$-dimensional Semmes surface with $d=n-1$.
+David shows the following. \begin{lemma}[{\cite{david2004hausdorff}, Lemma 2.16}] A Semmes $d$-surface is a stable $d$-surface with parameters $\alpha_0, \delta_0, \eta_0$, $\gamma_0$, depending on $c_1$ and with the same $r_0$. \end{lemma}

+In fact, David shows that a Semmes $d$-surface satisfies the condition he introduces in \cite{david2004hausdorff}, which implies our condition in Definition \ref{d:TC}.